theodi/chef-envbuilder/README.md

     LEFTRONIC_GITHUB_FORKS: 987fgh
     LEFTRONIC_GITHUB_ISSUES: asdf1974

-The next step is to use this ```development``` data bag as a default, then define the deltas for other environments and merge them in.
+The next step is to use this `development` data bag as a default, then define the deltas for other environments and merge them in.

 Contributing
 ------------

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
-3. Write you change
+3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github